 Dräger Pulsar 7000 Series

 An integrated data logger stores the most recent errors, warnings and events.
-These include, for example, events such as blockages of the signal path, gas alarms, warning signals, or problems with the alignment or with the supply voltage.
+These include, for example, events such as blockages of the signal path, gas alarms, warning signals and any problems with the alignment or with the supply voltage.
 The data logger is supplemented by an hourly log of the values measured in this time.
 This includes essential data such as gas reading, signal strength and temperature, which are available for the last ten weeks of operation.
 Even after that, information is available as a weekly summary of the last ten years of operation.

 The Pulsar 7000 Series offers suitable models for the most diverse applications.
 The offshore models are equipped with stainless steel junction boxes and cable glands.
 This makes them particularly robust and able to withstand the harsh environmental conditions.
-You can use the cross-duct model to detect gas buildup in supply or exhaust ducts.
+You can use the duct mount model to detect gas buildup in supply or exhaust ducts.
 The system is specially designed for shaft installations.

-Pulsar 7000 Series Product Information, en-us
+Pulsar 7000 Series Product Information, en-master

 Limited Manufacturer Guarantee_Garantiekarte Pulsar 7000 Serie 9300654 (ed 02), en, de